-The first thing to note is that the Sengled Element Bulbs use ZigBee technology, which means you do need a hub to control them from your Smart Phone (You get one in the Starter Kit).
+The first thing to note is that the Sengled Element Bulbs use ZigBee technology, which means you do need a hub to control them from your Smart Phone.
 It’s worth noting that typically the starter kit is around $80 and comes with two bulbs which usually price up at about $30 each.

 Yes, Philips Hue bulbs are a lot cheaper now and you can pick up a hub, + bulbs for roughly the same price.
 But, Philips Hue doesn’t have as many accessories.

 If you don’t want to purchase yet another hub, that’s not a problem at all.
 The Sengled Element Bulbs can connect to other hubs like the Wink or Samsung SmartThings (You will need to reset the bulbs).